 1. getfiles.app

-A temporary upload page you create in 10 seconds.
-No account needed — not for you, not for the person uploading.
-Share a link, receive files, download as ZIP.
+A temporary upload page created in about 10 seconds.
+No account for you, no account for the uploader.
+Share a link, receive files, download a ZIP.

-Best for: Quick, one-off file collection.
-Freelancers, event organizers, small teams.
+Best for: one-off or occasional collection jobs.
+Freelancers, event organizers, hiring rounds, small teams.

 2. Google Drive (shared folder)

-Create a folder in Google Drive, set permissions to "Anyone with the link can upload," and share the link.
+Create a folder, set sharing to "Anyone with the link can upload," paste the URL.

-Best for: Internal teams already using Google Workspace.
+Best for: internal teams already on Google Workspace.

 3. WeTransfer

-Best for: One-time transfers when someone asks "how should I send you this file?"
+Best for: the one-off "how do I send you this file?" exchange with a single person.

 4. OneDrive File Request